 This function allows you to delete content from a cell.
 It is mainly used to locate excess spaces between words, which could cause problems later when performing internal searches for terms.

 This formula allows you to change the format of the data in a cell.
 For example, a number formatted as text may be located and changed to a number format.
-This function is important for when you need to perform operations in Excel that require numeric values.
+This function is important for performing operations in Excel that require numeric values.

 With this formula you can calculate the number of days between certain dates in cells.
 This is useful information for analyzing the life cycle of products in your inventory and calculating the average number of days between stock orders.
 This enables you to estimate when you will need to place new stock orders or have them ready for your distributors or customers.